shxvvv/task-manager/README.md

 # task-manager
-This repo contains task manager project
+This repo contains task manager project made using HTML, CSS and Javascript.